christopher-wild/Introduction-To-Matlab-1/episodes/matlab-layout.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What do all the different parts of the MATLAB interface do?
-- What features are important to know to get started in MATLAB?
+- What features are important to get started in MATLAB?

 ::::::::::::::::::::::::::::::::::::::::::::::::